wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_avax.issueTx.md

 ---
-title: avax:avax.issueTx \[WebSocket\] {disallowed}
+title: avax.issueTx  {disallowed} - Avalanche
-description: Send a signed transaction to the network.
+description: Example code for the avax.issueTx  {disallowed} ws method. Сomplete guide on how to use avax.issueTx  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters